rmckayfleming/feathericons-clj/README.md

    [arrow/icon {:stroke-width 2}]])
 ```

-Each icon function accepts a map of properties that will be merged with the default SVG attributes:
+Properties passed in to the icon are merged with the default SVG attributes:

 ```clojure
 ;; Default SVG: